Electromagnetic Production of Kaons on the Nucleon: Experimental Measurements

-The GlueX target cell (nominal length of 30~cm) is surrounded by a scintillator start counter, a straw-tube central drift chamber, and a lead $+$ scintillating-fiber barrel calorimeter.
-The forward detector systems include multiple layers of drift chambers inside the solenoid, and downstream of the solenoid, a scintillator hodoscope, a Cherenkov detector for $\pi/K$ separation, and a forward calorimeter.
-The drift chambers provide measurements of momentum and $dE/dX$ energy loss for charged particle identification, while the calorimeters provide energy and position measurements for reconstruction of both charged and neutral particles.
-Time-of-flight measurements for particle identification are provided by the start counter, the calorimeters, and the time-of-flight wall.
-Figure~\ref{gluex-model} shows a schematic model of the Hall~D photon tagger and the GlueX spectrometer.

-The initial phase of GlueX data taking (called GlueX-I) was completed in 2018.
-This period was dedicated to detector commissioning and initial measurement cross-checks with operations at beam photon rates up to $\sim 5 \times 10^7$~$\gamma$/s in the coherent peak and was the first beam run to include the DIRC-type Cherenkov detector downstream of the solenoid for enhanced $\pi/K$ separation~\cite{Ali:2022amh}.
+A second hypernuclear experiment focuses on investigation of charge symmetry breaking in the $\Lambda N$ interaction.
+Evidence of charge symmetry breaking was found in measurements of the binding-energy difference for the $s$-shell isodoublet hypernuclear systems, $^4_\Lambda$He and $^4_\Lambda$H~\cite{A1:2015isi,A1:2016nfu,J-PARCE13:2015uwb}.
+The experimental goal is to advance and extend such investigations with the measurement of binding energies in the $p$-shell hypernuclei $^6_\Lambda$He, $^9_\Lambda$Li, and $^{11}_{~\Lambda}$Be~\cite{gogami-hyper}.
+The final experiment in the program is designed to use a $\Lambda$ hyperon to probe the collective deformation in $^{26}$Mg through the study of the reaction $^{27}$Al$(e,e'K^+) 2 \times 10^7$~$\gamma$/s in the coherent peak.
+The second phase of the GlueX experiment (called GlueX-II) that took place from 2020 to 2023 operated at $\sim$$5 \times 10^7$~$\gamma$/s in the coherent peak and was the first beam run to include the DIRC-type Cherenkov detector downstream of the solenoid for enhanced $\pi/K$ separation~\cite{Ali:2022amh}.
 The third phase of the GlueX experiment (called GlueX-III) includes an upgraded forward calorimeter system to provide improved pixel granularity for photon detection for $\pi^0$ and $\eta$ meson decays~\cite{Somov:2025uiw}.
 Data taking will occur at a photon flux of $1 \times 10^8$~$\gamma$/s through 2026.
 Beyond this time frame a new $K_L$ facility will be setup in Hall~D~\cite{Dobbs:2022agy}.
 This experiment will create an intense secondary $K_L$ beam that will be directed onto the target cell within the GlueX spectrometer.

 The strangeness physics program at GlueX is focused on three primary research areas that extend measurements previously studied with the CLAS 6-GeV era photoproduction program (see Section~\ref{clas-gp-program}).
 These include studies of ground state $\Lambda$ and $\Sigma$ hyperon production, studies of $\Lambda$ excited states with a focus on the $\Lambda(1405)$ and $\Lambda(1520)$, and $S = -2$ spectroscopy of $\Xi$ hyperons.
 An overview of this program is provided in Ref.~\cite{Pauli:2022ehd} and discussed briefly below.
 A summary of the published results is included in Table~\ref{halld-gluex-list}.